 “One by one, I will introduce the necessary concepts for [students] to understand [linear algebra] […] If I were to simply teach how a tool like matrix multiplication works, e.g. just by following an algorithm, students would quickly forget it.
 By knowing the proofs, you can understand why and how matrix operations work.
 Even if you forget the details, it will be easier to relearn it.
 Moreover, I want students to understand why certain concepts are true and why they work.
 Therefore, proofs can help students understand linear algebra conceptually.”

-• Not only will you learn new theorems, but you will learn how to prove them so that you know they are true!
+Not only will you learn new theorems, but you’ll learn how to prove them so that you know they are true.

 Week in the Life of an MAT185 Student

 There are three hours of lecture per week in this course.
 Lectures cover proofs, explanations of theorems, and concepts.
-The professor is usually very clear with his writing on the board, and everything he writes will be relevant, so take notes.
-There will be some examples, including graphical explanations and engineering applications to linear algebra, but ensure you do additional practice in tutorials or on your own time.
-If you have questions, don’t hesitate to ask the professors after class.
+Professor Seiler uploads semi-completed templates of lecture notes before class, and you are encouraged to use them to follow along, filling in blank sections as he teaches.
+There will be some example questions, but ensure you do additional practice in tutorials or on your own time.
+If you have questions, don’t hesitate to ask the professors.

-Before every lecture, you will have to complete a textbook reading along with an online quiz.
-Ensure that you do these, as they are crucial to understanding the concepts that will be covered more in-depth during the lecture (they are also worth marks)!
+Before every lecture, you’ll have to complete a textbook reading along with an online quiz.
+Ensure that you do these, as they’re crucial to understanding the concepts that will be covered more in-depth during the lecture (they are also worth marks).

-There is 1 hour of tutorials per week in this course.
-In tutorials, you will be given practice problems, and the TA will help you solve them.
-This is a useful tutorial where you can get a lot of practice, but it is only as good as you make it.
+There is one hour of tutorial per week in this course.
+In tutorials, you’ll be given practice problems and the teaching assistants will help you solve them.
+For MAT185, these tutorials are helpful as they provide a lot of practice, but it’s only as good as you make it.

-Approximately every month there is a problem set consisting of 3 questions.
-You are usually asked to prove or disprove some statements.
+Approximately every month there is a problem set, with the option to work in pairs.
+You’re usually asked to prove or disprove some statements.
 The problems are relatively difficult, but you get a week to think about them and work on a solution.
 Try your best and these problem sets will be valuable practice.
-The problem set contents are also similar to the more difficult exam questions.
+The problem set contents are similar to the more difficult exam questions.

 This course has two midterms and a final exam.
-To study for these assessments, complete many homework and tutorial problems, and past exams.
-Once you understand how to think about problems in this course and have seen sample solutions, you will begin to adopt the right problem-solving mindset and develop intuition as to when you should apply certain linear algebra principles.
-Note that you will not succeed in this course just by completing a few past exams.
-You will need to practice regularly and truly attempt to digest all of the content.
+To study for these assessments, review tutorial problems and practice questions in addition to past exams.
+Once you understand how to think about problems in this course and have seen sample solutions, you’ll begin to adopt the right problem-solving mindset and develop intuition as to when you should apply certain linear algebra principles.
+Note that you won’t succeed in this course just by completing a few past exams due to the proof-based questions.
+You’ll need to practice regularly and truly attempt to digest all the content to build your proof-based mindset.

 MAT185 builds upon concepts from ESC103 such as vectors and matrices and requires you to use them for proofs instead of computations.
-Therefore, you should thoroughly understand all the content from ESC103; concepts in MAT185 are VERY connected, so a shaky foundation will make your semester more difficult later.
+Therefore, you should thoroughly understand all the content from ESC103; concepts in MAT185 are VERY connected, so a shaky foundation will make your semester more difficult.

 As mentioned earlier, practice is necessary for success in MAT185.
 Solving a variety of problems will help you learn different problem-solving methods.
-You will become more comfortable with proofs and will build your linear algebra intuition – both critical in this course.
+You’ll become more comfortable with proofs and will build your linear algebra intuition – both critical in this course.

 Sometimes, it’s difficult to even start a problem in Linear Algebra.
 Don’t cave in and look at an answer key right away: this practice will hurt you in the long run.
 If you don’t know how to start a problem, write down what you know about it, such as relevant equations, facts, and theorems.
 Once these tools are laid out in front of you, it’ll be easier to connect the dots and develop a solution.

 Even if you do think that you know how to solve a problem, ensure that you can solve it with a formal and rigorous proof!
-That being said, do not waste your time creating a very sophisticated proof for every single easy question.
+That being said, don’t waste your time creating a sophisticated proof for every single easy question.

 In this course, your main job is connecting different facts and theorems to prove and disprove statements.
 Physically organizing and writing down theorems and equations will help you get organized in your head and understand how they connect.